-For details about Repo and Git, see Developing.
+- For details about Repo and Git, see the Source Control Tools page.

-For information about the different roles you can play within the Android Open Source community, see Project roles.
+- For information about different roles within the Android Open Source community, see the Project roles page.

 Authenticating with the server

 Starting a Repo branch

 For each change that you intend to make, start a new branch within the relevant Git repository:

 repo start NAME .